|

 showing us a crucial, much-tested force and he includes numerous photos and maps.

-1861-1865 (Hardcover).
-Description: A companion to his previous work, Lincoln's Cavalrymen, this volume focuses on the cavalry of the Army of Northern Virginia
+Description: A companion to his previous work, Lincoln's Cavalrymen, this volume focuses on the cavalry of the Army

-its leadership, the military life of its officers and men as revealed in their diaries and letters, the development of its
+of Northern Virginia its leadership, the military life of its officers and men as revealed in their diaries and letters, the

-books, Longacre's painstakingly thorough research will make this volume as indispensable a reference as its predecessor.
+in his previous books, Longacre's painstakingly thorough research will make this volume as indispensable a reference as its

 Recommended